MoeHurmoz/Shoe-landing-page/README.md

 # Shoe Landing Page

-This is a simple shoe landing page I made just for fun, The page showcases Adidas running shoe with a simple and modern design.
+This is a simple landing page I created just for fun, the page showcases Adidas running shoe with a simple and modern design.

 ## Features